takashi-chikayama/SamurAI-Dig-Here-2020-21/README.md

 ## Getting Started
 ### Prerequisites
 * C++ development environment
-A compiler and standard libraries for c++14 or later is required.
+	* A compiler and standard libraries for c++14 or later is required.
+	* There are known problems on the Cygwin environment.
+Please consider using WSL (Windows Subsystem for Linux) on windows.
 * A web browser
 A web browser is required for viewing the documents, visualizing replays of games,